 Many original features were intact, from the exterior’s bracketed eaves and broad front porch to the quarter-sawn oak beams and mahogany woodwork inside, which had never been painted.
 Yet the place had had little attention for 40 years, and the wet climate had taken its toll.
 Most of the more than 400 rafter ends suffered from rot.
 Downstairs walls were a fleshy pink, and very shiny vinyl wallpaper covered stairway walls like a cellophane candy wrapper.
 The kitchen was a warren of small rooms with black and yellow linoleum countertops ruined by decades of cooking grease.
 All the systems needed significant updating or complete replacement.

 The family started outside.
 Rafters were repaired with Abatron products and sealed with copper caps.
 Masonry was repointed.
 Wood shingles were sanded and stained, returned to their silvery grey color with an application of Sherwin Williams’ “Gray Shingle”; trim was painted their “Chocolate Brown.”
 Windows with old glass were carefully preserved, sashes rehung with new ropes.
 Eleven original screen doors were still in use, so they were stripped and resealed with clear varnish to show off the fir.
-A century-old purple Chinese wisteria, nearly consumed by red ants, was invigorated with two new plants trained to follow the route of the original vines on three sides of the house.
+A century-old Chinese wisteria was invigorated and trained to follow the route of the original vines on three sides of the house.

 Michelle and George decided to take their time in side, patiently learning the rhythms of the house first: how light travels throughout the day, how the family used rooms, where it was drafty and what all the little noises meant.
 Thus they found the best location for the master bedroom (main floor, next to the period bathroom).
 They found that yes, they did really use the five doors off the kitchen, that summer afternoons were best in the shade of the front porch.
 After two years they knew the house well enough to make prudent and period-appropriate improvements.